-But, even in developed countries and cities, there can be supply issues related to population.
-Perth in Western Australia is a dry city, but faces many of the same challenges as Cape Town (dry city, increasing population, prone to droughts).
+Even in developed countries and cities, there can be supply issues related to population.
+Perth in Western Australia for example is a dry city, but faces many of the same challenges as Cape Town (dry city, increasing population, prone to droughts).
 Perth was able to provide enough freshwater and Cape Town experienced a water shortage because of various factors like good governmental planning, investment in water treatment and recycling, investment in desalination plants and so on.

 Some experts say that science and technology alone can’t help us fix some overpopulation problems, and a cultural-social-political shift will be needed instead

 A theoretical question to ask might be ‘With current technology, science, natural resources and environmental conditions – what population number can the world, and individual countries and cities sustain?
 What would the standard and quality of living be at that number?
 What factors and considerations are this number based on?’

 Another theoretical question to ask might be ‘What is going to be the result of population growth at the current rate to 2050, 2100, and beyond?’